genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

 A>
 A>    You can either figure this question out through logic, by looking at the design matrix, or using the `contrast` function from the contrast library.
 The contrast vector is returned as `contrast(...)$X`.
 A>
-A>    What should the contrast vector be for the contrast of (species=B and condition=control) vs (species=A and condition=treatment)?
+A>    What should the contrast vector be to define the contrast of the species=B control group vs. the species=A treatment group?
 Assume that the beta vector from the model fit by R is: Intercept, speciesB, conditiontreated.
 A>
 A>    - A) 0 0 1
 A>    - B) 0 -1 0